tensorx/tensorx/CONTRIBUTING.md

 * Include unit tests when you change code or contribute new features, as they help to a) prove that your code works correctly, and b) guard against future breaking changes to lower the maintenance cost.
 * Bug fixes require unit tests.
 The presence of a bug usually indicates insufficient test coverage.
 * Add/Update documentation for the contributed code. _docstrings_ use the [Google style](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings).

-Additional Considerations:

-* When you contribute a new feature to TensorX, the maintenance burden is transferred to me.
-Unless you wish to become a regular maintainer, keep this maintenance cost in mind.
-* Avoid Pull Requests to fix one typo, one warning,etc. I recommend fixing the same issue at the file level at least.